 Zoho Payroll generates all the necessary reports automatically, and you can run them instantly for any time frame of your choice.
 The EPF-ECR report that is necessary for filing EPF returns and the ESIC report for filing ESI returns are structured in the format expected by the government.
 You also get a summary of the PT deducted for all your employees with a region-wise classification.
 Since all these reports are pre-formatted, you do not have to add or remove any extra data in your report, keeping your filing accurate and straightforward.

-The way forward and beyond
+The way forward with Zoho Payroll

 Keeping your business compliant is not a choice, but a necessity.
 Remitting your deductions on time is the only way to steer clear of compliance penalties.
 With so many variables involved in staying compliant, depending on manual processing leaves the door open for mistakes.
 Zoho Payroll can help you automate your compliance tasks by making all the inputs easy to capture and adapting to your configurations to automatically process your payroll.
 Not only does it save you time, but it can keep your business’ statutory record spotless.